-Given the significant risk involved when auditing revenue, we have reviewed the component auditor's workings papers to ensure sufficient audit procedures had been performed to ensure the Company's revenue recognition policy was consistent with the accounting standards and has been applied consistently.
+Given the significant risk involved when auditing revenue, we performed additional audit procedures to ensure the Company's revenue recognition policy was consistent with the accounting standards and has been applied consistently.

-We have met with the major associate's component auditor and discussed the significant audit risks relating to revenue recognition and audit approach, and have reviewed their workings papers and discussed with them the results of their work.
+We have communicated with the major associate's component auditor and discussed the significant audit risks relating to revenue recognition and potential impact arising from COVID-19 outbreak and difficulties encountered during the audit and discussed with them the results of their work.